 Of course, the development of a young group came a long way from September to May.
 Following the USHL preseason, the Bobcats did not undergo roster overhauls aside from the goaltending.
 The club made no trade deadline acquisitions, unlike the majority of teams in the central division.
 Bismarck’s offense, led by Jake McLean’s 56 points and Quinn Rudrud’s 30 goals, finished in the top ten league-wide.
 A defense with only one member over the age of 19 steadied dramatically in the second half.

 Work for the 2022-23 season begins shortly.
-Pre-draft and main camps are set to take place in the coming months, along with schedule releases and ticket package information for the upcoming year.
+Pre-draft and main camps are set to take place in June, along with schedule releases and ticket package information for the upcoming year.
 Stay tuned to our website and social media pages for updates.